felixfbecker/php-language-server/README.md

 and you will get the latest stable release and all dependencies.
 Running `composer update` will update the server to the latest non-breaking version.

+After installing the language server and its dependencies, you must parse the stubs for standard PHP symbols and save the index for fast initialization.

+     composer run-script --working-dir=vendor/felixfbecker/language-server parse-stubs

 ## Running